-- (1) The purchaser shall notify the seller of any lack of conformity of a thing after he or she becomes or should become aware of the lack of conformity.
-In the event of consumer sale, the consumer shall notify the seller of any lack of conformity of a thing within two months after becoming aware of the lack of conformity. - (2) A purchaser who enters into a contract of sale in the course of the professional or economic activity thereof shall provide a detailed description of the lack of conformity when giving notification thereof. - (3) The purchaser shall not rely on the lack of conformity of a thing if the purchaser does not notify the seller thereof on time or, in the case of a contract entered into by the purchaser in the course of the professional or economic activity thereof, if the purchaser does not provide a sufficiently detailed description of the lack of conformity.
+- (1) The purchaser shall notify the seller of any lack of conformity of a thing within a reasonable period of time after he or she becomes or should become aware of the lack of conformity. - (2) A purchaser who enters into a contract of sale in the course of the professional or economic activity thereof shall provide a detailed description of the lack of conformity when giving notification thereof. - (3) The purchaser shall not rely on the lack of conformity of a thing if the purchaser does not notify the seller thereof on time or, in the case of a contract entered into by the purchaser in the course of the professional or economic activity thereof, if the purchaser does not provide a sufficiently detailed description of the lack of conformity.
 If a purchaser has a reasonable excuse for the failure to give notice, the purchaser may, relying on the lack of conformity, reduce the purchase price or claim compensation for damages from the seller, except for any loss of profit.